Created on

 Troubleshooting:

-The steps above must be followed and in case of issues with the captive portal, on the steps, there is a diversion from the description.
-Troubleshooting of captive portals is best done with a packet capture that shows the end user's DNS queries and HTTP traffic.
-Steps 1-4 as well as any DNS follow typically are visible in clear text.
+The steps above must be followed.
+In case of issues with the captive portal, this indicates a deviation from the described procedure.
+Troubleshooting captive portals is best done with a packet capture that shows the end user's DNS queries and HTTP traffic.
+Steps 1-4, as well as any DNS queries and resulting HTTP requests, are typically visible in plaintext.

 The browser development tools (usually these can be opened with the keyboard press of F12) in conjunction with the packet capture via Wireshark may also add details as they show the HTTPS traffic as well as the HTTP responses.
 These are methods to read the DNS queries (for the captive portal detection pages, FortiGate, and attached external portal FQDNs) and the TCP/HTTP/TLS traffic to the respective nodes one by one.